android/platform-samples/samples/user-interface/haptics/README.md

 the user's attention when it’s required, providing useful feedback to their interactions, and augmenting audio-visual content with tactile sensations.

-The sample is built on top of [Jetpack Compose](https://developer.android.com/jetpack/compose) and requires a recent version of [Android Studio](https://developer.android.com/studio).

-It uses the Gradle build system.
-To build this project, clone the repo and use the "gradlew build" command or use "Import Project" in Android Studio (***File > New > Import Project***).

 > Important Note: Many of the primitives used in this sample are not yet widely available on Android phones.The app will notify you if the device you are using does not support the example as intended.

-# Home screen & examples

-## Home screen
+## Vibration effects

-The home screen contains examples of various vibration effects you can use within your app.
+This sample contains examples of various vibration effects you can use within your app.
 In the cases where we know the example will not play on your specific device, we disable the button.
-On some devices however it is possible that the button will remain enabled but there is no effect.
+On some devices, however, it is possible that the button will remain enabled but there is no effect.

-## Rich haptic effects

-The Haptic Sampler application has 4 examples of "rich haptics" built upon a few of the latest primitives available in the Android framework.
+There are 4 examples of "rich haptics" built upon a few of the latest primitives available in the Android framework.

-### Resist
+## Resist

 Controlling the amplitude of the primitive vibration can be used to convey useful feedback to an action in progress.
 Closely-spaced scale values can be